douglas86/ci-pp5-property-react/README.md

 ## Overview

-- This repository is feature rich in functionality for new properties to be displayed.
+- This Project was done as a two-stage application
-- It allows buyers to report Maintenance issues with ease.
+- This repository forms the exciting content were it is feature rich in functionality for new properties to be displayed.
 - While seeing all the details on the property that they are renting.
 - This repository allows sellers to upload their property with all the current details on the site.